 Packet Loss, not increased Delay, is the metric to indicate the condition of Forwarding Congestion.
 Packet Loss is a deterministic indicator of Forwarding Congestion.
 While increased delay may be an indicator of Forwarding Congestion, it is a non-deterministic indicator of Forwarding Congestion.
 External observation of increased delay to indicate congestion is in effect external observation of Incipient Congestion.

-[Ra99] states that it is impractical to build a black-box test to externally observe Incipient Congestion in a router.
+[Ra99] implies that it is impractical to build a black-box test to externally observe Incipient Congestion indicated by increased delay in a router.
+[Ra99] introduces Explicit Congestion Notification (ECN) as the externally observable, deterministic method for indicating Incipient Congestion.
+Because [Ra99] is an Experimental RFC with limited deployment, ECN is not used for this particular methodology.
 For the purpose of "black-box" testing a DUT/SUT, Packet Loss as the indicator of Forwarding Congestion is used.